DOVER -- Business owners are taking advantage of a program that aims to improve store fronts and the overall look of exteriors of businesses in town.

 All the work must be completed by Oct.
 31, 2013.
 No applications will be accepted after June 30.

 It has been on a first-come, first-served basis and is strictly a rebate program.
-So far, about 80 percent of the funding has been allocated, said Black.

 Projects for the program can include making new signs, getting buildings painted or getting window replacements.
 It is a program that has been established with the Selectboard to improve business' exteriors.